Turtle API reference

 If y is undefined, x must be a pair of coordinates [x ,y] (e.g. as returned by pos()).

 Move turtle to an absolute position.
-If the pen is down, draw line.
+If the pen is down, draw a line.
 Do not change the turtle’s orientation.

 jump(x, y = undefined) | jmp(x, y = undefined)